openedx/edx-documentation/en_us/install_operations/source/configuration/sites/changing_appearance/create_theme.rst

 CSS files that style your UI when you apply the theme.

 ====================================
-Update a Theme for the LMS or Studio
+Update a Theme for Studio or the LMS
 ====================================

-To update a theme for the LMS or Studio, follow these steps.
+To update a theme for Studio or the LMS, follow these steps.

 #.
 Log in to the LMS and Studio server as the ``edxapp`` user.

 #.
 Change to the ``/edx/app/edxapp/edx-platform`` directory.

 #.
 Invoke the ``paver update_assets`` command to update and apply all themes.

    If you want to update specific themes, use the options described in the following table.